Wang Yangming: Military exploits

-Suppressing the Prince of Ning
+Suppressing the Prince of Ning rebellion

 In 1519 AD, while he was governor of Jiangxi province and on his way to suppress the revolts in Fujian, Wang was suddenly faced with the Prince of Ning rebellion, led by Zhu Chenhao the fourth Prince of Ning.
 Given that the prince's base in Nanchang allowed him to sail down the Yangtze River and capture the southern capital of Nanjing, Wang actively prepared for battle to prevent that possibility, while engaging in deception to convince the prince that armies were moving to surround him.
 The prince, deceived by this, hesitated and gave time for Nanjing to be reinforced.
 Eventually, forced to engage governmental forces, the Prince of Ning was defeated and captured.

 In this campaign, Wang also made one of the earliest references to using the fo-lang-ji in battle, a breech loading culverin cannon imported from the newly arrived Portuguese venturers to China.
 As governor of Jiangxi he also built schools, rehabilitated the rebels, and reconstructed what was lost by the enemy during the revolt.
 Though he was made an earl, he was ostracized for opposing Zhu Xi.

 Thirty-eight years after his death, he was given the titles Marquis and Completion of Culture.
 In 1584 he was offered sacrifice in the Confucian Temple, the highest honour for a scholar.